Balbiii/Adult-Content-Filter/README.md

 ## Privacy
 This extension collects no data whatsoever.
 All settings are stored locally in your browser using the standard extension storage API and never leave your device.

+## How to Use

+You can install the extension with one click from [here](https://addons.mozilla.org/pl/firefox/addon/adult-content-filter/).

+## License

+This project is licensed under custom EULA.

+This software is provided **free of charge** for personal and non-commercial use.

+**You are allowed to:**
+- download, install and use the software,
+- modify the source code for your own needs,
+- redistribute (re-upload, mirror, share) the software, as long as it remains completely free and this license is included.

+**You are not allowed without written permission from the author to:**
+- sell, license, rent or use the software for any commercial purpose (including in commercial products, SaaS, websites with ads, etc.),
+- charge any fee for the software or its copies,
+- remove or alter copyright notices.

+All rights reserved.
+Violation of the above terms may result in legal liability.